Global EPP Case Study

 Demand Forecasting, Capacity Planning, Performance Management

-Global EPP are manufacturers of high performance engineering polymers in rod, tube and plate profiles, and supply distributors across the world.
-Already long-established as a cast polymer market leader, they expanded into extruded polymers with a significant investment during the mid 2000s.
+Global EPP are manufacturers of high performance engineering polymers in rod, tube and plate profiles, and supply distributors across the world from their sites in the UK, Mexico, the Philippines and Russia.
+Already long-established as a cast polymer market leader, they expanded into extruded polymers with a significant investment during the mid-2000s.
 This investment would transform their supply chain as they changed from being a make-to-order to a make-to-stock business, and they selected Entalysis to realise its full potential.

 Demand Forecasting and Management

-The transformation from make-to-order to make-to-stock business required a demand forecast, which is managed by Entalysis Extensions.
-Global EPP has hundreds of thousands of active part numbers, with near-infinite length and width variations, but these can be yielded from a range of a few hundred parent products, each having a preferred length and width for a given polymer and plate thickness/ rod outside diameter.
-The parent product of each 'child' product was identified programmatically using the product dimension data within their ERP system, and the amalgamated demand of the parent products calculated, excluding any exceptional demand.
-These parent products would be stocked, with any child product demand yielded from the parent as necessary.
+The transformation from make-to-order to make-to-stock business requires a demand forecast, which is managed by Entalysis Extensions.
+Global EPP's product range of plate, rod and tube covers a range of polymers, colours, thicknesses, outside and inside diameters, and is available in any length or width; such choice spreads demand over approximately 100,000 part numbers, but these can be yielded from a range of a few hundred parent products, each having a preferred length and width for a given polymer and plate thickness/ rod outside diameter.
+Extensions programmatically identifies the parent product of each child using the product dimension data within the ERP system and maps the aggregated child product demand back onto the relevant parent for demand forecasting.
+These parent products are stocked, with any child product demand yielded from the parent as necessary.

-Because extruded and cast polymers have similar applications, Extensions initially used the cast products' demand to build both the cast and extruded products' forecast.
-Demand splits as a percentage between rod outside diameter and plate thickness were combined with market research on polymer type, imperial vs. metric dimensions, and colour to give a detailed percentage forecast which Extensions then mapped programmatically onto the correct parent part.
-The demand forecast could then be aligned to plant capacity as it increased, ensuring a balanced stock profile for the current capacity and rate of sales.
+Because extruded and cast polymers have similar applications, Extensions initially used the cast products' demand weightings to build the extruded products' forecast.
+Demand splits as a percentage between rod outside diameter and plate thickness are combined with market research on polymer type, imperial vs. metric dimensions, and colour to give a detailed percentage forecast by product weight, which Extensions then maps programmatically onto the correct parent part.
+The demand forecast can then be aligned to plant capacity as it increases, ensuring a balanced stock profile for the current capacity and rate of sales.

 Finite Capacity Planning and Optimised Work Order Release

-Global EPP already had a significant stockholding for its capacity, which was seldom for the preferred parent part, but could be used to satisfy much child product demand, and ultimately needed to be sold.
-The next step was to ensure the most-required products were being manufactured and that existing customer orders were yielded from stock where suitable.
-Extensions was configured to run the MPS (master production schedule) and MRP (material requirements planning) routines daily, defining a yield-from-stock manufacturing route where possible and balancing new MRP requirements against current preferred and useful non-preferred stockholding.
+Global EPP already had a significant stock holding for its capacity, which was seldom for the preferred parent part, but could be used to satisfy much child product demand, and ultimately needed to be sold.
+The next step was to ensure the most-required products are being manufactured and that existing customer orders are yielded from stock where suitable.
+Extensions is configured to run the MPS (master production schedule) and MRP (material requirements planning) routines daily, defining a yield-from-stock manufacturing route where possible and balancing new MRP requirements against current preferred and useful non-preferred stock holding.

-Extensions analysed the current constraints according to each machine's schedule, the least disruptive product sequence which could follow, the tooling constraints and the machine setter resource availability based on planned finish times.
-The new MRP requirements were then weighted according to the total urgency of all customer child orders each parent satisfied, balanced against the current constraints, loaded back into the ERP system and released as work orders.
-Machines were only loaded to the end of the forthcoming week to maintain flexibility.
-According to the defined manufacturing route, Extensions calculated the planned finish dates for each stage, which were then used with the product tracking system for manufacturing plan measurement.
+Extensions analyses the current constraints according to each machine's schedule, the least disruptive product sequence which can follow, the tooling constraints, and the machine setter resource availability based on planned finish times.
+The new MRP requirements are then weighted according to the total urgency of all customer child orders each parent satisfies, balanced against the current constraints and loaded back into the ERP system and released as work orders.
+Machines are only loaded to the end of the forthcoming week to maintain flexibility.
+According to the defined manufacturing route, Extensions calculates the planned finish dates for each stage, which are then used with the product tracking system for manufacturing plan measurement.

 Vendor-Managed Inventory

-A key part of Global EPP's marketing mix was its vendor-managed inventory service.
-The distributor's demand was recorded via hand-held terminals, which scanned the product sales and sent the data back to the ERP system.
-Extensions analysed each distributor's demand and, in conjunction with the polymer, profile and size splits of the main forecast, calculated optimal minimum and maximum stock levels which were agreed with the distributor.
-Extensions then calculated the distributor replenishements, based on the minimum and maximum stock levels and the demand.
+A key part of Global EPP's marketing mix is its vendor-managed inventory service.
+Each distributor's demand is recorded via a hand-held terminal, which scans the product sales and sends the data back to the ERP system.
+Extensions analyses each distributor's demand and, in conjunction with the polymer, profile and size splits of the main forecast, calculates optimal minimum and maximum stock levels, which are reviewed and agreed with the distributor.
+Extensions then calculates the distributor replenishments, based on the current, minimum and maximum stock levels.

 Other Solutions

-Extensions provided many analyses for Global EPP, including:
+Extensions provides many analyses for Global EPP, including

 Please contact us if you would like to learn more about this project.